yamachig/Lawtext/README.rst

 Background
 ========================

-Law is one of the most effective type of document, which draws interest from legal, business and academic area.
-It is considered that text of law and changes in law should be open and transparent; and that editing law should not allow any mistake.
+Law is one of the most effective types of document, which draws interest from legal, business, and academic area.
+It is considered that the text of law and changes in the law should be open and transparent, and that editing law should not allow any mistake.

 However, currently in Japan, managing law text has several problems.

 Problems of editor side:

-- Editing laws ends up managing layout and font settings in document editor, rather than editing text itself, because editing process of text and presentation of document are not separated.
-It does not only cost time and efforts, but also yield mistakes.
+- Editing law ends up managing layout and font settings in a document editor, rather than editing text itself, because the editing process and presentation of the document are not separated.
+It not only costs time and effort but also yields mistakes.
-- Layout configuration of law files is not uniform, therefore, editing law files in team or maintaining archived old file is not as simple as just modifying text, but like analyzing complicated structure of styles, which is not essential.
+- The layout configuration of law files is not uniform.
+It causes editing law files in a team or maintaining old archived data is not as simple as just modifying text.
+It is like analyzing the complicated structure of styles, which is not essential.
 - There is only primitive version control: copying files.
 Editing by multiple people often results in reversions hard to find.
-- Depends on specific apps like Microsoft Word and JustSystems Ichitaro.
+- The whole workflow depends on specific apps like Microsoft Word and JustSystems Ichitaro.
 It causes vendor lock-in.

 Problems of reader side:

-- Although laws are available online as HTML, they often could not be pretty printed and are not reusable for editing.
+- Although laws are available online as HTML, they often could not be pretty-printed and are not reusable for editing.
 - There is no way available to compare versions.
-- Law text itself is not human friendly.
+- Law text itself is not human-friendly.
 Especially deep nested parentheses.
-- When an law is under public comments, always only PDF is made available, which is hard to modifiy or compare.
+- When a law is under public comments, always PDF is the only document made available, which is hard to modify or compare.

 Besides, recently, some breakthroughs are made in the field of Japanese law management:

-- `e-LAWS <http://www.soumu.go.jp/menu_news/s-news/01gyokan01_02000052.html>`__ (released in October 2016), authentic database and publishing system for laws, for use inside government.
-By e-LAWS, all current laws in Japan are formally stored as digital.
+- `e-LAWS <http://www.soumu.go.jp/menu_news/s-news/01gyokan01_02000052.html>`__ (released in October 2016), authentic database and publishing system for laws, for use inside the government.
+By e-LAWS, all current law documents in Japan are formally stored as digital.
 - `Standard law XML <http://search.e-gov.go.jp/servlet/Public?CLASSNAME=PCMMSTDETAIL&id=145208896&Mode=2>`__ (released in May 2017), standardized paragraph-level markup format for Japanese laws.
-Any law in Japan is now provided to the public as standard law XML (in addition to HTML already available).
+Any Japanese law is now made public as standard law XML (in addition to HTML already available).
 - `e-LAWS API <http://www.e-gov.go.jp/elaws/interface_api/index.html>`__ (released in June 2017), open web API which provides standard law XML.

     Example of Standard law XML (extracted):